stoyosawa/TextRecognition/Hough/README.md

 Found 88 horizontal lines. -3.462 ± 1.191 deg
 ```

 Three images are displayed: Original input, blob (the image after preprocessing) and the one rotated.
+On the rotated image, the red lines show positive, the blue lines show negative lines respectively.

 Hit any key to quit.